 Guava and Manchego cheese pastry bites are bite-sized pastry pouches bursting with melty cheese and sweet-tart guava paste.
 You can use any jam and cheese combination you like best!
 These adorable appetizers can be assembled ahead of time, so you don’t have to stress before your guests arrive – just pop them in the oven right before serving!

-First of all, today is my blog’s first birthday!!
+Today is my blog’s first birthday!!
 I do have some posts dated before August 2, 2015, but I launched the site on that day so it’s now been public for a full year.
 I can’t believe my little baby blog is turning one already.
 They grow up so fast! *sniff*

 These adorable little bite-sized pastry pouches are filled with sweet-tart guava paste and melty Manchego cheese.
 It’s like a cheese board in a bite!